ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Data analysis

 \subsection{PDR properties}

-The photodissociation regions (PDRs) play a dominant role in the heating, cooling, ionization, and dissociation of molecules in the neutral interstellar medium (ISM).
-The heating occurs when far-UV photons penetrate the ISM and are absorbed, converting their energy into dust emission.
-The gas cooling occurs primarily through FIR fine structure lines like [C I] where the cooling rate depends on the gas density.
+The photodissociation regions (PDRs) play a dominant role in the heating, cooling, ionization, and dissociation of molecules in the neutral interstellar medium (ISM) \citep{TH1985ApJ...291..722T, BT1994ApJ...427..822B}.
+The heating occurs when far-UV photons penetrate the ISM and are absorbed by Polycyclic Aromatic Hydrocarbons (PAHs).
+These particles release photoelectrons, which collisionally excite the gas, ultimately converting the energy into dust emission.
+The gas cooling occurs primarily through FIR fine structure lines, such as [C II]$_158$, [O I]$_63$, and [C I] where the cooling rate depends on the gas density.
 Thus, we can constrain the gas density $n_{\mathrm{H}}$ and far-UV incident radiation field $U_{\mathrm{UV}}$ in PDRs from the dust luminosity ($\SI{8}{\mu m}<\lambda<\SI{1000}{\mu m}$) and the ratio of CO to [C I] luminosity.
 We perform the PDR modeling for our two samples, M0417-z365 and R0032-z239, which have both CO(4-3) and [C I](1-0) line data using the {\tt PDRTToolbox} \citep{Pound2008, Pound2011, Pound2023}.
 The model of \cite{Kaufman2006} with the gas metallicity of $Z=1$ and simple plane-parallel geometry is assumed.

 Figure \ref{fig:pdr} shows the model predictions for $L_\mathrm{[C I](1-0)}/L_\mathrm{CO(4-3)}$ against $L_\mathrm{[C I](1-0)}/L_\mathrm{IR}$ together with the observed data of our two samples, previously reported NIR-dark SMGs at $z=3.99$ \citep{Umehata2020} and $z=4.26$ \citep{Smail2023}, $z\sim1-5$ bright SMGs \citep{Bothwell2017, Harrington2021, Valentino2020, Hagimoto2023}, MS SFGs at $z\sim1$ \citep{Valentino2020}, $z\sim2-6.5$ QSOs \citep{Alaghband2013,Bothwell2013}, and local U/LIRGs \citep{Michiyama2021}.
+While dust continuum and [C I](1–0) emission are generally optically thin, low-$J$ CO emission is optically thick.
+Thus, we increase the observed CO(4-3) luminosity by a factor of two to incorporate this effect.
 M0417-z365 has a lower [C I]/CO and [C I]/FIR luminosity ratio than R0032-z239 and is located closer to other SMGs than MSs or R0032-z239, indicating a higher gas density and stronger radiation field.
 However, we note that the actual ISM would consist of a range of molecular clouds that have different properties like density and radiation field rather than a simple plane-parallel model.
 Since our measurements are integrated over the whole galaxy, the obtained results should be treated qualitatively.